 Pitzer College welcomes applications from international students.
-The Class of 2018 includes students from China, France, Great Britain, Greece, Hong Kong, India, Iraq, Japan, Mexico, Malaysia, Nepal, New Zealand, Rwanda, Saudi Arabia, and Thailand.
+The Class of 2018 includes students from China, France, Great Britain, Greece, India, Japan, Jordan, Malaysia, Nepal, Panama, Rwanda, Thailand, Taiwan.

 Please Note: International students, regardless of whether they are seeking financial aid, must submit the International Student Certification of Finances to the Office of Admission.

 International students use the same application for admission as domestic students.
 In addition, international students may need to demonstrate English proficiency by submitting their results from either the International English Language Testing System (IELTS) or the Test of English as a Foreign Language (TOEFL).
 International students are not required to submit TOEFL or IELTS scores if English is the language of instruction at their secondary school and if students have been there for three years or longer.
 If English is not the primary language at your school and if English is not the primary language spoken at home, we require students to submit testing to demonstrate English proficiency.
 A minimum score of 7 on the IELTS or 95 IBT or 240 CBT on the TOEFL is required for regular admission.
 Students must submit official scores.

 Students who are qualified for admission to Pitzer in all ways except English proficiency and who have achieved an IELTS score of at least 6.5 or a TOEFL score of at least 70 IBT or 190 CBT are eligible for the International Scholars Program.
 International Scholars are admitted as regular, full-time students with the requirement of completing advanced English courses as part of their undergraduate studies.

 All admitted international students whose native language is not English will have their skills evaluated upon arrival on campus.
 Based on that evaluation, a student may be placed in appropriate advanced English courses.